 - Chaperones are to supervise the group to which they are assigned. - Chaperones must wear appropriate clothing.
 Clothing depicting nudity, adult language, and/or illegal activities for minors is prohibited. - Chaperones are expected to fulfill their commitment.
 Cancellations may result in you losing your privilege to attend in the future. - It is important that we model the behavior we expect of our children. - The field studies have been carefully planned by your child's teacher.
 Comments regarding a field study you have been on should be discussed with your child's teacher in a respectful manner and appropriate setting. - If you chaperone a field study, you must start and end your day at the school.
 Please do not make arrangements to meet at the field study or leave the location of the field study without permission from the teacher. - Head counts will be taken upon arrival at the location and prior to departure. - Teachers will provide you with a contact number to be used during the Field Study for emergency purposes.
-This number is ONLY for use during the field study and is NOT to be used for any other reason. - A chaperone may only drive to the locations outlined on the permission slip. - Parent hours are earned in accordance with the Parent Hour Guidelines. - A valid driver's license and Proof of Insurance is required when permission slip is due, with each Field Study. - According to Florida law, if you plan to chaperone a field study, you must have an approved Level 1 background check through Safe Visitor on file (completed online). - According to Florida law, if you plan to attend an overnight field study you must be fingerprinted through Trinity's vendor/ system. - Only approved vehicles are permitted; please review on the last page of this handbook.
+This number is ONLY for use during the field study and is NOT to be used for any other reason. - A chaperone may only drive to the locations outlined on the permission slip.
+Stops at other locations (grabbing food/snacks, getting gas, etc.) are not permitted.
+Make every effort to be prepared to drive on a field study prior to arriving on campus. - Parent hours are earned in accordance with the Parent Hour Guidelines. - A valid driver's license and Proof of Insurance is required when permission slip is due, with each Field Study.